 - Bounty Hunter: Bounty hunting has become somewhat glamorized by drama TV.
 Off screen, it’s a tough field that can be dangerous and exhausting.
 You need a high school diploma or GED, along with completion of a training program through a private program or a community college.
 Some states have a licensing requirement for bounty hunters, while others will only fingerprint you and do a background check.
 You’ll find work through a bail bondsmen and track down fugitives for a percentage of their bond as your payment.
 The average salary of a bounty hunter is just over $45K.

 - Corrections/Detention Officer: Depending on where you work, you may be fine getting a job with only your high school diploma or GED—and if you have military experience, even better.
 Some districts may require you to have two years of experience and several college courses under your belt.
 Agencies require you to be between 18-21 with no felony convictions, and you must be a permanent resident of the U.S. You will have to complete training through the academy.
 If you want to eventually work on the Federal level, then you’ll need to get a bachelor’s degree combined with 1-3 years of experience.
-The median annual salary for corrections officers is over $43K.

 - Court Clerk: For an entry level court clerk position, you typically just need a high school diploma or GED—some court systems do require a two-year degree, however.
 Court clerks complete administrative duties, such as helping file legal complaints or collecting court fees.
 Job duties will depend on the court you work for and the amount of experience you already have.
 The more experience you have, the more upward mobility you’ll see.
 Your salary will depend on factors such as jurisdiction, court, and your position.
-The median salary is more than $39K, but without a college degree, your pay won’t be as high.

 - Loss Prevention Specialist: This career is considered an entry level position, and the only educational requirements associated with it are a high school diploma or GED.
 However, it’s becoming a competitive field, so to have an edge over other applicants, you may want to consider getting yourself an associate degree, minimally.
 Otherwise, all you need to do is apply, interview, receive a background check, and get hired.
 Training is usually done onsite.
 Essentially, you’ll be in charge of preventing theft within retail stores, whether it’s by customers or employees.
-Salary is based on your employer, but expect between $12-$17 per hour.

 - Notary Public: Usually appointed by the Secretary of State, a notary public is an impartial witness, screening the signing of relevant documents in hopes of preventing fraud from occurring.
 Each state has its own process for becoming a notary public.
 It’s important to check with your Secretary of State to find out what’s involved.
 In most instances, you must be 18 years old, be a legal resident of the state for which you’re applying as a notary, and have a clean record.
 There is a 3-6 hour training course offered by most states.
 You can get more information through your local Secretary of State or through an approved third-party program.
 Many notary publics work in law offices, mortgage companies, banks, and printing and shipping businesses.
 There is not an exact salary associated with notary public positions; this job is usually an addition to a regular position.

 - Police Dispatcher: Like most other positions in criminal justice, you’ll first need a high school diploma or GED, and you should have decent typing skills.
 You need to be aged 18 at minimum to work as a police dispatcher.
 You also can’t have any felonies on your record.
 As as police dispatcher, you take emergency calls, help the callers, and send out emergency vehicles.
 You’ll receive on-the-job training, so no postsecondary education is required.
 However, most states will require you to become Emergency Medical Dispatcher certified, along with some continuing education every couple of years.
-The median annual salary for a police dispatcher is over $39K, topping out at more than $62K.

 - Police Officer: Unless your plan is to work for the Federal government, which takes a bachelor’s degree, you can enter police academy with a high school diploma or GED.
 You’ll have to pass certain physical and emotional standards, have no felonies, and not have a drug addiction.
-Once you’ve established yourself in the police force, you can expect to make an average of $62K annually.
-However, factors like location, department, and experience can impact your pay significantly.

 - Security Guard: Malls, banks, apartment buildings, and other establishments ensure the safety of the people by hiring security guards.
 They make sure there are no illegal actions taking place on the premise they are hired to watch over.
 You’ll find security guards positioned behind a front-entry desk or patrolling around the area, keeping an eye on things.
 Another type of security guard would be a gaming officer.
 Gaming officers are hired to protect casinos.
 They use audio-visual equipment to monitor gaming tables and machines for any illicit activity.
 The place of employment will determine the exact job duties of a security guard or gaming guard.
 If you’re considering a job as a security or gaming guard, you must be at least 18 years of age and have a high school diploma or GED.
 All 50 states require any type of security guard to have a license to carry a gun.
 Gaming officers do need to have knowledge on how to work the electronic equipment used at casinos.
 There will be random drug tests given and a detailed background check.
 There is not a formal education requirement for security guards.
 Most employers provide on-the-job training for their new-hires.
 Many states require a certain amount of training hours, along with additional annual training sessions.
 Armed guards can expect more rigid training than most other types of security guards, due to the weaponry they use on the job.
 Most states require that all security guards be licensed.
-Security guards’ median annual salary was $26K.
-Gaming officers earn, on average, $33K.
-The more experience you have, the higher your pay will be.
-A background in law enforcement will give you an edge in the hiring process.

 - Transit and Railroad Police: As a specialized police officer, you will be hired by transit companies such as railroads and buses.
 You will investigate crimes committed toward or by passengers such as drugs, fraud, assault, and robbery.
 You will either work directly for the transit company or a specialized unit in the police force.
 To begin your training as a transit police officer, you must have your high school diploma or GED, and be at least 18 years old.
 The local transit authority is who the training is carried out through.
 Educational training requirements vary, some areas expect 1,000 hours while others only require 100 hours.
 There will be physical and psychological exams given to those entering careers as transit police officers.
-The Bureau of Labor Statistics states the average annual salary of a transit police officer is $70K.
-The job outlook is similar to most other law enforcement careers, which is a tiny bit above average at 7 percent.

 - Transportation Security Officer: You’ll be working at an airport, following the Department of Homeland Security policies and procedures.
 With just a high school diploma or GED and a clear background check, you can start an entry level position.
 You need to pass the training program and become certified, which is renewed annually through continuing education and training.
 There is upward mobility within the TSA once you start gaining experience.
-Entry level positions earn more than $40K annually.

 Get some of your criminal justice career questions answered.